sib-swiss/containers-introduction-training/docs/course_material/3_dockerfiles.md

     jupyter-lab
     ```

-    By doing this you have a completely isolated and shareable python environment running jupyter lab, but with your local files available to it.
+    By doing this you have a completely isolated and shareable Python environment running Jupyter Lab, but with your local files available to it.
 Pretty neat right?

     !!! note
         Jupyter has a wide range of pre-built images available [here](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html).